 Solar has become one of the fastest growing renewable energy sources over the last few decades.
-According to recent estimates from Wood MacKenzie and the IEEE, through effective investments and projects, the solar market has achieved more than 600 GW of global installed capacity as of 2019, representing a compound annual growth rate ("CAGR") of 31% since 1991, with significant acceleration in the most recent years.
+According to recent estimates from Wood MacKenzie, through effective investments and projects, the solar market has achieved more than 600 GW of global installed capacity as of 2019, representing an average compound annual growth rate of 40% since 2009, with significant acceleration in the most recent years.

 As solar technology has developed, manufacturing costs have declined and performance has improved.
-Today, solar power, together with enhanced balance of system technology, has the lowest levelized cost of energy ("LCOE") of all major energy sources.
+Today, solar power, together with enhanced balance of system technology, has among the lowest levelized cost of energy ("LCOE") of all major energy sources.